 - 1. Due process errors involving violations of a student's rights that substantially affected the outcome of the initial hearing. - 2.
 Demonstrated prejudice against the charged student by any panel member.
 Such prejudice must be evidenced by a conflict of interest, bias, pressure, or influence that precluded a fair and impartial hearing. - 3.
 New information that was not available at the time of the original hearing. - 4.
-A sanction that is extraordinarily disproportionate to the offense committed.

-5. The preponderance of the evidence presented at the hearing does not support a finding of responsible.
-Appeals based on this consideration will be limited to a review of the record of the initial hearing.
+A sanction that is extraordinarily disproportionate to the offense committed. - 5.
+The preponderance of the evidence presented at the hearing does not support a finding of responsible.
+Appeals based on this consideration will be limited to a review of the record of the initial hearing, and the student will not be invited to appear before the Appeal Committee.